 The third building is Meany Hall for the Performing Arts.
 Designed by Kirk, Wallace, McKinley & Associates, the performance hall opened in 1974.
-The building’s looming presence by its lack of windows.
-Interior acoustics cleaner in buildings without windows.
+The building’s lack of windows gives it a looming presence, but the interior acoustics are cleaner in buildings without windows.

 Brutalist Recreational Architecture

-Brutalism influence extends beyond government buildings and college campuses.
-When skateboarding mushroomed in the 70s and 80s, along with it came the advent of skateboard park.
-However, before that, brutalist buildings served as makeshift skateboard parks.
+Brutalism’s influence extends beyond government buildings and college campuses.
+When skateboarding peaked in the 70s and 80s, along with it came the advent of skateparks.

 Let’s take a look at a few skateboard parks that illustrate the architectural style.